HRK Eagles Homeschool Co-Ed

 High Schoolers* will need to run 3 miles for meets but often longer at practices.

-Coaches have made the decision to hold off on purchasing new uniforms for the 2020 season.
-You may continue wearing your black HRK shirt and black shorts for one more season.
-The older black uniforms can be purchased at our HRK Squad Locker store, but please note, these black uniforms are being phased out for next season.
-Shirts must be black with the white HRK logo.
+you may use that.
+T-shirts can be purchased at our HRK Squad Locker store.
+Shirts must be black with the white HRK logo - no personalization (like a name or number - this is the league rule).
 You will want to choose a "dri-fit" wicking performance material and NOT a cotton tee shirt.
 Black shorts may be purchased on your own at any store but must be solid black with no stripes or logos.

 Please see our Equipment page for more details on what you will need at each practice.

 Parent Volunteers: HRK is run solely on volunteers, including its coaches.
-Parent volunteers are needed for our 3rd-8th grade teams.
-Due to Covid, bathrooms that have opened at forest preserves are very limited.
-We will need parents to help assist our coaches by walking younger kids to the bathroom when needed and making sure that they find their team okay.
-Volunteers are also needed to walk the trail to help be extra eyes for the coaches if any kids need help.
+Parent volunteers are needed for practices and 4th-8th grade meets.
+Volunteers are needed to walk the trail at every practice to help be extra eyes for the coaches if any kids need help.
 We will also need a parent or two to stay back at the shelter so no kids are left unsupervised.
 Meets for 4th-8th graders have mandatory parent volunteers to be trail spotters.
 If we do not provide enough volunteers for meets, there is a chance our team will not be allowed to run.
 Parents with younger kids may keep their little ones with them as they volunteer.

 Covid-19 Health Precautions:

-•Athletes and coaches should not attend practice or meets if they have a fever of >100.4 or are experiencing symptoms of Covid-19 (fever, chills. cough, muscle aches, headache, sore throat, runny nose nausea, vomiting, diarrhea, or loss of taste or smell) or if you have been exposed to somebody who has been diagnosed with Covid-19.
+Athletes and coaches should not attend practice or meets if they have a fever of >100.4 or are experiencing symptoms of Covid-19 (fever, chills, cough, muscle aches, headache, sore throat, runny nose nausea, vomiting, diarrhea, or loss of taste or smell), or a family member is experiencing these symptoms, or if you have been exposed to somebody who has been diagnosed with Covid-19.

 Team Verses: Isaiah 40:31 (NIV) "... but those who hope in the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint."